miscellaneous-mice/Linux_Rice/README.md

 - Refer to this [repo](https://gitHub.com/miscellaneous-mice/My_Linux_config) for complete installation

-- This is the [change](https://github.com/miscellaneous-mice/My_Linux_config/tree/main#extras) from the above repository
+- This is the [change](https://github.com/miscellaneous-mice/My_Linux_config/tree/main#extras) after installation to have this configuration shown below

 ## BSPWM